Group Two Betting Guide

 STAYING races are big news in New Zealand and the time honoured Group 2 Auckland Cup ranks highly in the local industry.

-The 3200m staying event is the flagship race during Auckland Cup Week in March and although the purse has dropped to $500,000, it remains one of the must-win races on the New Zealand Racing calendar.
+The 3200m staying event is the flagship race during Auckland Cup Week in March and although the purse has dropped to $500,000 – and from 2022 it is no longer a Group one, it remains one of the must-win races on the New Zealand Racing calendar.

-The 2016 running of the Auckland Cup was taken out by long-shot nine-year-old Soldado, while the next running of it will be on March 11, 2017.
+The 2021 running of the Auckland Cup was taken out by five-year-old Ocean Billy, while the next running of it will be on March 13, 2022.